Meet Our Board

 Kathy received her B.Sc. from Western Michigan University and her MBA from Northwood University.
 Kathy and her husband, Brandon, reside in Northville with their two children, Grace and Garrett.

-Rachel Hurst, Director
+Rachel Hurst, Secretary

 Rachel has worked for The Kroger Co. of Michigan for 11-years and currently holds the position of Corporate Affairs Manager, creating partnerships that benefit the business and the community.
 Rachel began serving on the Angels of Hope Board of Directors in October 2019.